af-pedro/Case-Study-1-How-Does-a-Bike-Share-Navigate-Speedy-Success-/README.md

   -  Act

 ## 1. Ask
- ### Three questions will guide the future marketing program:

 1. How do annual members and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?